Relative hyperbolicity of hyperbolic-by-cyclic groups: Semi-direct products

 Observe that we can assume that $\alpha(s) = sh^{-1}$ for some $h\in H$.
 We can then write $(H*\langle s \rangle) \rtimes_\alpha \langle t \rangle$ as meaning that in the rightmost HNN, the stable letter is $s$ and it conjugates $t$ to $th$.

 The group $H\rtimes \langle t \rangle$ is, by induction hypothesis, relatively hyperbolic with respect to polynomially growing subgroups in $H$ for $\alpha$.

 Again, the group generated by $t$ and $th$ are maximal cyclic groups in $H\rtimes \langle t \rangle$, since they generate the cofactor $\bbZ$.
 And again we discuss according to the parabolicity of the elements $t$ and $th$ in $(H\rtimes \langle t \rangle)$.
-Recall from \cref{sec;freehnn} that $A_0$ is the (possibly trivial, but unique) maximal $\|\cdot\|_w$-polynomially growing subgroup of $H$ that is fixed by $\alpha$, {while $B_0$ is the (possibly trivial, but unique) maximal $\|\cdot\|_w$-polynomially growing subgroup such that $\alpha(B_0) = hB_0h^{-1}$.} Recall also from \cref{sec;freehnn} that $K$ is the set of solutions of the membership equation $k^{-1}h^{-1}\alpha(k) \in A_0$ (of unknown $k$).
+Recall from \cref{sec;freehnn} that $A_0$ is the (possibly trivial, but unique) maximal $\|\cdot\|_w$-polynomially growing subgroup of $H$ that is fixed by $\alpha$, while $B_0$ is the (possibly trivial, but unique) maximal $\|\cdot\|_w$-polynomially growing subgroup such that $\alpha(B_0) = hB_0h^{-1}$.
+Recall also from \cref{sec;freehnn} that $K$ is the set of solutions of the membership equation $k^{-1}h^{-1}\alpha(k) \in A_0$ (of unknown $k$).

 By induction, there is a relatively hyperbolic structure on $H\rtimes \langle t\rangle$ with peripheral subgroups the suspensions of the polynomially growing subgroups of $H$.
 Note that in this structure, $t$ is parabolic if and only if $A_0 \neq 1$, and $th$ is parabolic if and only if $B_0 \neq 1$.
-However, even when $A_0 = 1$, if $ K\neq \emptyset$, then by \cref{lem;Kcoset}, we have $K = \{k_0\}$, and $t$ normalizes the polynomially growing subgroup generated by $sk_0$.
-We will therefore add the cyclic subgroup $\langle t\rangle$ to the peripheral structure.
-This still makes $H\rtimes \langle t\rangle$ a relatively hyperbolic group.
+However, even when $A_0 = 1$, if $ K\neq \emptyset$, then by \cref{lem;Kcoset}, we have $K = \{k_0\}$, and $t$ normalizes the polynomially growing subgroup generated by $sk_0$ (which is not contained in $H$, see case 2 below).
+By a result of Osin \cite[Corollary 4.20]{osin}, $\langle t\rangle$ is relatively quasiconvex in $H \rtimes \langle t\rangle$.
+The subgroup $\langle t\rangle$ is also malnormal, as otherwise $A_0$ would be nontrivial.
+We will therefore add the cyclic subgroup $\langle t\rangle$ to the peripheral structure of $H\rtimes \langle t\rangle$.
+The hypotheses of Theorem 1.1 of \cite{yang_ext_peripheral} (\cref{theo;yang}) are thus satisfied by this new peripheral structure, and $H\rtimes \langle t\rangle$ with this new peripheral structure is still a relatively hyperbolic group.

 In order to prove the theorem, we have to analyze four cases here (note that by \cref{coro;A_0B_0}, those are the only possible cases).

 \begin{enumerate} \item $A_0$ and $B_0$ are trivial, and $K=\emptyset$. \item either $A_0$ and $B_0$ are trivial, and $K=\{k_0\}$, or $A_0$ is non-trivial while $B_0$ is trivial and $K = \emptyset$, or $A_0$ is trivial and $B_0$ is non-trivial, and $K=\emptyset$. \item $A_0$ and $B_0$ are nontrivial and $K = \emptyset$. \item $A_0$ and $B_0$ are nontrivial and $K=\{k_0A_0\}$. \end{enumerate}